tradej/content/tools/devassistant/tutorials.md

 order: 1
 ---

-If you are running Fedora Workstation, we assume you already have DevAssistant and the assistants installed.
-If that is not the case, or you are unsure, check our Installation Guide.
-In the following tutorials, let us try out kickstarting the development with some concrete examples.
+For the tutorials presented here, we assume you already have DevAssistant installed.
+If you do not, or you are not sure, check out the [installation guide](#LINK-TO-INSTALLATION-GUIDE).
+Now, let us try out kickstarting the development with some concrete examples.
 Mind you that each language has different needs, so the assistants for Python look a little different than those for Perl.
 For the most part, however, the arguments like the name of the project or GitHub username are always the same.